thiagohmcruz/thiagohmcruz.github.io/projects.md

 permalink: /projects/
 ---

 Below you'll find relevant past projects I've contributed to.
 Some are still going and some are not.
-My current focus is on iOS build systems, developer tools and Developer Experience in general but I've spent a long time building apps before that.
+Currently, I'm focused on iOS build systems and Developer Experience but I've spent a long time building client facing features before that.

 <div class="grid-container">
   <div class="grid-item">